labordata/labordata.github.io/_posts/2022-12-05-quick-notes.md

 ## Parsing Local Union Names, Probabilistically
-In order to link up data about unions between and within data sets, I'm starting to build a link local unions to their entries in the [in the LM data](https://labordata.bunkum.us/opdr?sql=select+f_num%2C+union_name%2C+aff_abbr%2C+desig_name%2C+desiq_pre%2C+desig_num%2C+desig_suf+from+lm_data+group+by+rpt_id%3B+).
+In order to link up data about unions between and within data sets, I'm starting to build a tool to link local unions to their entries in the [in the LM data](https://labordata.bunkum.us/opdr?sql=select+f_num%2C+union_name%2C+aff_abbr%2C+desig_name%2C+desiq_pre%2C+desig_num%2C+desig_suf+from+lm_data+group+by+rpt_id%3B+).
 To help with the linking, it's useful to try to parse the parts of a